ray-project/ray/doc/source/rllib/index.rst

 :py:class:`~ray.rllib.env.env_runner.EnvRunner` workers to collect samples from the environment.

-You can also tweak RLlib's default `rl_module` config, and set up a separate config for the evaluation :py:class:`~ray.rllib.env.env_runner.EnvRunner` s through the `config.evaluation()` method.
+You can also tweak RLlib's default `rl_module` config, and set up a separate config for the evaluation :py:class:`~ray.rllib.env.env_runner.EnvRunner` actors through the `config.evaluation()` method.

 `See here <rllib-training.html#using-the-python-api>`_, if you want to learn more about the RLlib training APIs.
-Also, `see here <https://github.com/ray-project/ray/blob/master/rllib/examples/inference/policy_inference_after_training.py>`_ for a simple example on how to write an action inference loop after training.
+Also, `see here <https://github.com/ray-project/ray/blob/master/rllib/examples/inference/policy_inference_after_training.py>`__ for a simple example on how to write an action inference loop after training.

 If you want to get a quick preview of which **algorithms** and **environments** RLlib supports, click the dropdowns below: